masterbioinfo/projetwalker/Doc/RM.md

 ```
 Select a subset of residues, either from :
          - a predefined set of residues
-         - 1 or more slices of residue positions, with python-ish syntax.
+         - One or more slices of residue positions, with python-ish syntax.
         Examples :
             ':100' matches positions from start to 100
             '110:117' matches positions from 100 to 117 (excluded)